Puddleflop/sops/docs/pacific/tahiti/ntaa.md

 #### Delivery

-Clearances shall be issued by the Ground position, and are given via voice.
+Clearances shall be issued by the Ground position and are given via voice.

-As Tahiti is an airport administered by the French
+As Tahiti is administered by the French there are a few differences in the clearances.

-!!! example
+!!! example "Clearance Example to Auckland"
+    **Tahiti Ground**: *"THT101A, Cleared to Auckland via Flight Plan Route, Climb and Maintian 5000ft, BEBIG 4W departure RWY 04 DCT TEKOT, Squawk 5021"*

 #### Pushback

 Pushback and start up clearances are managed by the Ground Controller.

-Due to the lack of a parallel taxi way heavy aircraft will not be issued push or start instructions if the runway is in use by aircraft who are parking on the south ramp.
+Due to the lack of a parallel taxi way heavy aircraft will not be issued push or start instructions if the runway is in use by aircraft who are either conducting an instrument approach or parking on the south ramp.

 #### Taxiing

 Holding points `C1` and `B1` allow aircraft to be held clear of taxiway `S`, allowing aircraft to taxi on the South Ramp while allowing aircraft to vacate the runway.

 #### Use of Holding Points